The information below is primarily for reference.

 Kolb Studio (1904)

 On the canyon rim at the head of the Bright Angel Trail, this historic building houses a bookstore and gift shop upstairs and a gallery with art and history exhibits downstairs.
-(Grand Canyon Association) 8 am to 7 pm — fall 2018 hours
+Open 9 am to 5 pm, core hours.
+Additional open hours vary seasonally.
+(Grand Canyon Conservancy).

 Lookout Studio (1914 Mary Colter)

 Located on the very edge of the canyon is the historic Lookout Studio.
 This store has a telescope to view the canyon; and a large selection of photography, postcards, rocks and minerals, jewelry and souvenirs.
-Open daily year-round, 9 am to 5 pm, additional open hours vary seasonally.
-(Xanterra)
+Open daily, 9 am to 5 pm.
+Additional open hours vary seasonally (Xanterra).

 Bright Angel Lodge (1935 Mary Colter)